-(a) Telecommunication contracts may not exceed 10 years.

-(b) Public utility contracts are limited to 10 years (40 U.S.C.
-501(b)(1)(B).

-(c) Requests to exceed 5-year limitation.
-A deviation request to exceed the 5-year limitation specified in FAR 17.204(e) must provide all the following information:

-(1) Clearly explain the contract(s) and organization(s) covered by the request.

-(2) Support the need for and reasonableness of the extension.
-Consider factors such as the following:

-(i) The results of market research.

-(ii) Stability of the requirement(s).

-(iii) Benefits to the Government.

-(iv) Use of a performance-based contracting approach.

-(v) Availability of funds to cover estimated cancellation costs as well as costs for the first contract period.

-(vi) Customary commercial practice.

-(vii) Mechanisms to adjust for economic fluctuations.

-(d) Approval authority.
-Deviation requests to exceed the 5-year limitations specified in FAR 17.204(e) must be approved by-

-(1) The head of the contracting activity for individual contracts; and

-(2) GSA's Senior Procurement Executive for classes of contracts.
+- (a) Telecommunication contracts may not exceed 10 years per GSA Order ADM P 5450.39D, GSA Delegations of Authority Manual. - (b) Public utility contracts are limited to 10 years (40 U.S.C.
+501(b)(1)(B). - (c) Requests to exceed 5-year limitation.
+A deviation request to exceed the 5-year limitation specified in FAR 17.204(e) must provide all the following information: - (1) Clearly explain the contract(s) and organization(s) covered by the request. - (2) Support the need for and reasonableness of the extension.
+Consider factors such as the following: - (i) The results of market research. - (ii) Stability of the requirement(s). - (iii) Benefits to the Government. - (iv) Use of a performance-based contracting approach. - (v) Availability of funds to cover estimated cancellation costs as well as costs for the first contract period. - (vi) Customary commercial practice. - (vii) Mechanisms to adjust for economic fluctuations. - (d) Approval authority.
+Deviation requests to exceed the 5-year limitations specified in FAR 17.204(e) must be approved by- - (1) The head of the contracting activity for individual contracts; and - (2) GSA's Senior Procurement Executive for classes of contracts.